-We have defined the following internal key performance indicators to measure how effective we have been in mitigating modern slavery in our business and supply chains.
+We have defined the following key performance indicators to measure how effective we have been in mitigating modern slavery in our business and supply chains.

-- Number of manufacturers that have been audited by a third party (social audits by SEDEX, BSCI, etc); - Number of social workshops organised by our local auditor at our manufacturers. - Year on year improvement of manufacturers
+- Number of manufacturers that have signed and returned our Supplier Code of Conduct and completed our scorecard: - Number of manufacturers that have been audited by a third party (social audits by SEDEX, BSCI, etc); - Number of social workshops organised by our local auditor at our manufacturers.